What Is a Trade Show Attendee List? How to Get One

 What Is a Trade Show Attendee List?

-A trade show attendee list is a curated database of professionals who have either registered to attend or have already attended a specific trade show, conference, or industry event.
+A trade show attendee list is a curated database of professionals who have either registered for or already attended a specific trade show, conference, or industry event.
 Each entry typically includes:

 - Full name of the attendee